JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 * Don’t let your sentences run away from you - keep them short and simple.

 * If you have a sense of humour - use it.
 In a pinch, [link](http://xkcd.com/1348/) [to](http://xkcd.com/195/) [xkcd](http://xkcd.com/386/).

+* Technical writing should convey facts, not scatter confetti.
+If a sentence doesn't include at least one fact, it's probably a waste of the reader's time.
+Unless it's a joke, because giving people a break and a reason to smile helps them deal with text.

 * If you want more information about writing, see our [writing guide](writing_guide.md).
 It deals with things like writing examples and instructions, ordering your text and self-editing.